 Having just ended a very important relationship, this man is in need of affection and he finds in this operating system – built to take care of every necessity this man has – the remedy to his solitude.

-Being a great essay about our relationship with technology and treating subjects how some aspects of affairs happen in our modern society, “Her” is a very inventive dystopian and romantic movie that approaches solitude in a very unique way.
+Being a great about our relationship with technology and treating subjects how some aspects of affairs happen in our modern society, “Her” is a very inventive dystopian and romantic movie that approaches solitude in a very unique way.
 If you liked “The Lobster”, you should definitely check out this movie.

 9. My Sassy Girl (2001), directed by Jae-yong Kwak